 The schematic editor supports some of the statements described in this chapter but not all.
 Unsupported analysis statements may be added manually to the schematic's netlist.
-See "Adding Extra Netlist Lines" on page 2 for details.
+See Adding Extra Netlist Lines for details.

 The following simulator statements are recognised by SIMetrix.